zackfertig/rct_progress/README.md

 ### Notes
 - Matching uses only the scenario file name (e.g., `sc0.sc4`).
 The scenario must be present and indexed in OpenRCT2.
+- Scaling:
-- Scaling: `company_value` is treated as whole currency units and stored ×10 internally.
+	- CSV path: `company_value` is treated as whole currency units and scaled by `--scale` (default 10) into internal units.
+	- CSS0 path: values are already in internal units (×10), so the script writes them without additional scaling (no 10× inflation).

+	- New in 0.1.1: `--verify` reads the generated `highscores.dat` and prints the header and first N entries so you can sanity check values without extra tools.
 - If you also have legacy `scores.dat`, highscores.dat takes precedence.

 ### Troubleshooting (AA scenarios)